-Slowly discovering different parts of himself, enjoying and taking life in stride, Handa Seishuu and the audience learns what we really want in the end.
+Slowly discovering different parts of himself, enjoying and taking life in stride, Handa Seishuu and the audience learn what they want in the end.

 12. Boku Dake Ga Inai Machi (Erased)

-Erased is a critically acclaimed series that involves timetravel and an opportunity to undo your own, your mother’s death and also having the chance to save three children from a kidnapping that happened 8 years ago.
+Time Travel: Erased is a critically acclaimed series that involves time travel and an opportunity to undo your own, your mother’s death, and also have the chance to save three children from a kidnapping that happened eight years ago.

-If I say anthing else, I would be ruining your experience.
+If I say anything else, I would be ruining your experience.

-So, go ahead and watch this beautiful series about how we given another shot, how would change the way these things have been done.
+So, go ahead and watch this beautiful series about how we were given another shot, and how would change the way these things have been done.